leonardo-collazo/leonardo-collazo/README.md

 ### DESIRED JOB ROLE
 👨🏼‍💻 Front-end web developer<br/>
 👨🏼‍💻 Unity 3D programmer<br/>

+### U.S. OPPORTUNITIES
+✅ I have a Diversity Visa (DV) that allows me to travel and live indefinitely in the United States<br/>
+✅ I plan to travel on April 27th to start my new life.<br/>
+✅ As soon as I arrive, I will receive my Green Card and will be able to start working<br/>
+✅ I will be living in Davenport, Orlando, FL.
+33837<br/>
+✅ At the moment, I am looking for a job in advance in the United States<br/>

 ### SOCIAL MEDIAS
 <a href="https://www.linkedin.com/in/leonardo-collazo-klenina" target="_blank"> <img src="https://img.icons8.com/fluency/48/linkedin.png" alt="linkedin" width="50" height="50"/></a>